ndoxx/v360/NOTES.md

 ## What I don't know

 * The ranges in the `AbsInfo` structures for the analog controls.
 I don't know how to scale them properly, and I don't know if they accept negative values (I guess not).
+    -> They do accept negative values

+# Test GUI

+I coded a small GUI with `dearpygui` to test the virtual controller in game.
+All controls are mapped to a UI widget, and I can check with evtest that everything is fine.